 What’s in Store For Azuki Now?

-Its floor fell drastically to 9 ETH .
-Furthermore, several community members demanded Zagabond step down, claiming he should refund ibvestors in his earlier projects.
+The revelations about Zagabond certainly affected Azuki’s sales briefly.
+Several community members also demanded Zagabond step down, claiming he should refund investors in his earlier projects.
 However, for the time being, the Azuki founder has not made any such decisions.

 That said, he has assured his commitment to the Azuki project.
 He has also promised to “hand over full control of contracts to the communities of previous projects”.